 ● Occasionally, we’ve had a situation where one person referred an applicant, but someone else talked to them about the program, as well.
 In such cases, we feel the fair thing to do would be to split the affiliate commission.

 ● Affiliate fees are paid only for those trainees who make all tuition payments.
-In other words, if you refer someone and they enroll for 2017, and then they disappeared halfway through the 2017 training and left us with unpaid tuition, then unfortunately we need to refer that account to collections (yuck) and wouldn’t be able to offer the affiliate fee on top of that.
+In other words, if you refer someone and they enroll for the upcoming year, and then they disappeared halfway through the training and left us with unpaid tuition, then unfortunately we need to refer that account to collections (yuck) and wouldn’t be able to offer the affiliate fee on top of that.
 Partial affiliate payouts are not given if a referral makes partial payments.

-● Affiliate payments are disbursed in one lump sum in September of each year.
+● Affiliate payments are disbursed in one lump sum in September of each training year.

 ● For amounts in excess of $500 (in other words, if you had two referrals totaling

 $1,000USD), we will need a W-9 on file so that we can properly file our taxes.
 All payments are made electronically, so your own tax documentation will come through PayPal.

 ● Information needed for tax filing purposes is required prior to making any payout.
 In other words, if we request your W-9 or other tax-related information and do not receive it in a timely manner after the request, the payout is delayed until the information we request has been received.
 Other information may be requested, in order to comply with all filing laws.